prakhyatc/pomodoro/README.md

 # Pomodoro Clock

-Project from Mastering Front-End Web Development Course(freeCodeCamp) This is a Pomodoro Clock project that allows you to manage your work and break sessions effectively.
-It's designed to help you stay productive and maintain a balanced work schedule.
+Project from Mastering Front-End Web Development Course(freeCodeCamp) It's designed to help you stay productive and maintain a balanced work schedule.
 The project is part of the FreeCodeCamp curriculum and fulfills a set of user stories.